Skip to content

 From your app's point of view, the flow is the following:

-1. User clicks on Sign in with SimpleLogin and your app generates a redirection url to SimpleLogin that contains information about your website/app, e.g. https://app.simplelogin.io/oauth2/authorize?client_id={AppID}&redirect_uri={your_callback_url} where {AppID} is your SimpleLogin AppId and {your_callback_url} is the url that user will be redirected back to in the next step.
+1. User clicks on Sign in with SimpleLogin and your app generates a redirection URL to SimpleLogin that contains information about your website/app, e.g. https://app.simplelogin.io/oauth2/authorize?client_id={AppID}&redirect_uri={your_callback_url} where {AppID} is your SimpleLogin AppId and {your_callback_url} is the URL that user will be redirected back to in the next step.

 2. User approves sharing data with your app, gets redirected back with {your_callback_url} along with a special grant that allows you to get user information.
 At this point there are 2 possibilities: